+Storm window

-Roll-down shutters Storm window Plywood panel
+Plywood panel

-- 1. In addition to traditional shutters, code-compliant removable hurricane and storm panels that are stored when not in use during a storm are an allowed alternative for ensuring the safety of historic structures.
+1. In addition to traditional shutters, code-compliant removable hurricane and storm panels that are stored when not in use during a storm are an allowed alternative for ensuring the safety of historic structures.
 These panels are usually made of metal or clear polycarbonate.

-Tracks for removable shutters must be painted to match the existing surface paint colors.
-These shutters are only permitted for use when a tropical storm or hurricane advisory is in effect or when there is a threat of a significant weather or climate event. - 2.
-Hurricane fabric, also known as wind abatement screening, is an allowed and lightweight alternative to hurricane panels.
-The fabric can be easily folded and shall be stored when not in use during a storm.
-The anchors used to fasten the fabric over the fenestration
+Tracks and channels for removable shutters must be painted to match the existing surface paint colors.
+Removable panels are only permitted for use when a tropical storm or hurricane advisory is in effect or when there is a threat of a significant weather or climate event.